 Select Reliable Manufacturers

-• quality labels and transparency in processes,
+• quality labels and transparency on processes,

 • ability to work with technical materials (recycled fabrics, high grammage),

-• clear quality control protocols (colorfastness tests, seam resistance, measurement control).
+• clear quality control protocols (color fastness tests, seam resistance, measurement control).

 Quick checklist to qualify a manufacturer: